jatinsihag2345/Ethara_prompt_Task/Prompt.md

 Develop a modern movie website that:

-* Displays trending and popular movies
+* Displays trending and popular movies dynamically
-* Includes animated movie cards and hover interactions
-* Supports movie search and filtering
-* Uses smooth scroll animations and transitions
+* Includes smooth cinematic animations and transitions
+* Allows users to browse and search movies
-* Includes detailed movie pages/modals
+* Shows detailed movie information in a modal or separate page
-* Provides a premium streaming-platform inspired UI
-* Works seamlessly across desktop, tablet, and mobile devices

-The website should feel polished, cinematic, and professional while remaining beginner/intermediate friendly in implementation complexity.
+* Provides responsive layouts across all screen sizes
+* Uses modern frontend architecture and reusable components
+* Maintains fast performance and clean code quality

+The project should prioritize:

+* Simplicity in implementation
+* Premium frontend quality
+* Realistic project scope
+* Human-centered UI/UX
+* Smooth and engaging interactions

 ---